 Upon arriving at the school, the tutor finds a lesson plan and all necessary materials prepared.
 The volunteer and his/her students work through the lesson plan; the professional staff is present to assist in any way needed.

-To volunteer, come to the school any Tuesday or Thursday at 6:00 p.m. for a 45-minute orientation; and afterward, spend time observing other tutors working one-on-one with small groups of students.
+To volunteer, come to the school any Tuesday or Thursday at 6:00 p.m. for a 2-hour orientation and observation, spending time observing other tutors working one-on-one with small groups of students.

 About Guadalupe School Adult Education